21 Headless CMS Platforms That You Should Check Out

 17. Contentstack

-landing page of Contentstack which is a headless CMS platform Contentstack allows users to create their content quickly.
+Contentstack allows users to create their content quickly.
 Since it is a headless CMS, customizing certain parts of a website is also possible.

 Pros:

-• It has content scheduling, content authoring and content repository features.
+• It has content scheduling, content authoring, and content repository features.

 • Internal search and rich text editor features make it more user-friendly.